cloudeninc/clouden-cdk-aws-lambda-typescript/README.md

 })
 ```

-Here is an example tsconfig.json file that we use in Clouden projects:
+Here is an example tsconfig.json file that we use in Clouden projects like [webcat.fi](https://webcat.fi):

 ```json
 {